poc-handsome/educrys-control-basic/README.md

 While the temperature and power are interpolated linearly between the data points, the motor speeds are switched without interpolation (this could be changed in the Python code if needed).

+If a recipe is stopped, the present parameter values remain fixed.
+They can be again adjusted manually with **Set**.

 ### Gamepad

 The gamepad is useful during the seeding process in particular.
 It can be used in the following way: